ess-dmsc-dram/documents/mantid/instrument-discussions.md

   - Typical sizes and counts?
 - Raw data vs. reduced data?
 - If many small ones, is reduction for each one independent?

+## Batch Reduction

+- How often will an experiment constitute a single sample run?
+- How can we identify special runs, such as transmission runs?
+- Typically how many runs could be required as part of an experiment?